 Recess at HomePrint Page

 All kids should strive to get 60 minutes of physical activity each day.
 Encourage recess at home to help reach these minutes!
-Recess at home is designated time outside of school where students have opportunities for unstructured play.
-It’s a great time for parents to join in physically active games and activities with their children as well.
+Recess at home is designated time outside of school where children have opportunities for unstructured play.
+It’s a great time for parents and guardians to join in physically active games and activities with their children as well.

-- Tell students and families about recess at home.
+- Tell children and families about recess at home.
 Discuss why sitting less and moving more is important for good health, and how recess at home can contribute!

 - Invite families to participate during recess at school on occasion to spend time with their children and share in the recess experience.

-- During events and parent meetings, invite your PE teacher to attend to teach parents about easy physical activity games they can play with their children at home.
+- During events and parent meetings, invite your PE teacher to attend to teach parents and guardians about easy physical activity games they can play with their children at home.

 - Share these creative ideas for activities the family can try during recess at home.